aplteam/Tatin/docs/InstallingTheTatinServer.md

 2. You might need to change the port 443, defined with the `-p` flag.

-   This can only ever be 80 or 443 on your local machine because if a Tatin server is exposed to the Internet it should run behind a web server like Appache.
+   This can only ever be 80 or 443 on your local machine if the Tatin server is not exposed to the Internet, because in that scenario Tatin should run behind a web server like Appache.
 In that case Apache would listen to 80 or 443 but communicate with the Tatin server on a different port.

 3. The second port exposed in that script is used for connecting with Ride to the interpreter, if ever.
-(Note the the INI file rules whether the interpreter allows a Ride or not)
+(Note that the INI file rules whether the interpreter allows a Ride or not)

 ### Docker work flow

 Execute these steps:

 1. Call  `./BuildImage.sh` for creating the image
-2. Call  `./CreateTatinDockerContainer.sh` for creating the container
+2. Call  `./CreateTatinDockerContainer.sh` for creating the container from that image
 3. Call  `start-tatin.sh` to actually start the container; this script ensures that the container is restarted after a crash or auto-started after a reboot

 ## Testing and Debugging